Find your match

 Training Exam Complete

-Oral medicine administration, Injected medicine administration, Senior dog care, Special needs dog care, High energy dogs, Dogs who pull, Puppy care, Training experience, Obedience training, Potty training, Service training, Puppy training
+Can run with dogs, Oral medicine administration, Injected medicine administration, Senior dog care, Special needs dog care, High energy dogs, Fast walker, Dogs who pull, Puppy care, Training experience, Obedience training, Agility training, Behavioral training, Socialization training, Potty training, Service training, Puppy training

 One of the official groups of canine listed in the AKC’s roster is the Terrier breed.
 Many Terriers are named for the regions they came from (such as Yorkshire Terrier and the Cairn Terrier).
 These energetic dogs love to dig, and that innate trait comes from their heritage.
 Terriers were initially developed to keep the rat population down in factories and on farms.

 Have you heard of the Puggle?
 This adorable breed is a new kid on the block.
 Created in the 1980s when the Pug and Beagle were first matched, this unusual pooch combines the unique characteristics of each parent.
 The result is a determined little dog with a stubborn streak and affectionate nature.
 Train your Puggle to be their best by starting obedience training at a young age.

 Did you know that most dogs love to jog just as much as people do?
 And, to run safely and without injury, canines need to train and build up distance endurance like humans do, as well.
 Once your pooch knows the ropes, they’ll jog right alongside you and won’t ask for a pee break for miles.
 Many dogs run off-leash, yet stay at the same pace as their owners!

 Are you interested in dog training in Tucson?
 How much you will need to pay will depend on your pupster’s unique requirements.
 On average, for a 6-week group class, the fees will be $175.
 Lessons are once a week, and to benefit fully from the course, you and your dog will need to attend consistently.